Home 5 Good Practice Toolkit 5 Overview 5 Quality Principles and Commitments

 4. We advance the safeguarding of children.

-5. We advance the safeguarding of those who are vulnerable to sexual exploitation and abuse.
+5. We advance the safeguarding of those who are vulnerable to sexual exploitation, abuse and harassment.

-Development and humanitarian responses enable sustainable change through the empowerment of local actors and systems.
+Development and humanitarian initiatives enable sustainable change by supporting local leadership and inclusive approaches.

-Development and humanitarian organisations and responses are informed by evidence, planning, assessment and learning.
+Development and humanitarian organisations and initiatives are informed by evidence, planning, assessment and learning.

 1. We articulate clear strategic goals for our work.